 Don’t dive in head first

 Regarding thinking about the business in your decisions, this also applies to being first to market.
 I would caution against bleeding edge technology products and ideas that have a high “cool” factor.
 They may address a need but may not be thoroughly tested or reviewed yet, which can lead to members struggling or a lack of adoption.
 I would encourage a second to market approach.
 It’s very expensive to be first; can you afford that in both dollars and reputation?
-Learn from the early adopters and perhaps even improve on what they did with less risks and costs.
+Learn from the early adopters and perhaps even improve on what they did with fewer risks and costs.
 You won’t be left behind if you’re not first, but you will be if you go broke trying to be first.
 Understand, I’m not trying to discourage innovation, but be realistic and always come back to the business of it all.

 Remember too, business ideas aren’t always about new products or technology.
-Sometimes they’re an idea for a marketing promotion and you’re giving money away as an investment to earn elsewhere or buy good will so you can earn in the future.
+Sometimes they’re an idea for a marketing promotion and you’re giving money away as an investment to earn elsewhere or buy goodwill so you can earn in the future.
 Maybe the idea is to change a process.
 “What if we adopted an online solution for X”?
 The same thinking goes.
 Define the problem it solves, the dollars and cents of it, and define how you’ll measure success.
 Then get started and prove your case.
 Is the idea, right?
 Is perhaps a part of it right but needs modification?
 Is the timing, right?
 You can learn a lot from what doesn’t work.

 Remember, it’s about the members

-I’ll leave you with this thought: not every idea needs to turn a profit directly though most should—or you’ll be out of business.
+I’ll leave you with this thought: not every idea needs to turn a profit directly—though most should or you’ll be out of business.
 Some however may be investments in research, some may be marketing promotions as stated above, some can be differentiators or disruptors that help you earn in the big picture, and some will earn goodwill so you can keep earning.
 The key is knowing which is which, why you’re doing what you’re doing, and understanding whose need or problem you’re trying to solve, yours or your members.
 That level of awareness will ultimately benefit your members.